 Diagnosis of Underactive Thyroid (Hypothyroidism)

 Diagnosis of hypothyroidism can be established based on the results of tests done to measure the levels of these hormones in the blood.
-Commonly T4 and TSH in blood are measured.
+Commonly, T4 and TSH in blood are measured.
 Since hypothyroidism is about deficiency or low levels of thyroid hormones, T4 (and T3) levels in the blood are below normal.
-TSH levels are high in case of Primary hypothyroidism and this can be explained as follows.
-Since the thyroid is not able to produce adequate amounts of T4 and T3, the pituitary senses this and increases TSH (Thyroid stimulating hormone) production which stimulates the thyroid to increase T4and T3 production.
+TSH levels are high in cases of Primary hypothyroidism and this can be explained as follows: Since the thyroid is not able to produce adequate amounts of T4 and T3, the pituitary senses this and increases TSH (Thyroid stimulating hormone) production, which stimulates the thyroid to increase T4 and T3 production.

 Hormone